Imanol Alguacil

-Imanol Alguacil Barrenetxea (born 4 July 1971), known simply as Imanol as a player, is a Spanish retired footballer who played as a right-back, currently manager of Real Sociedad.
+Imanol Alguacil Barrenetxea (born 4 July 1971), known simply as Imanol as a player, is a Spanish former professional footballer who played as a right-back, currently manager of Saudi Pro League club Al-Shabab.

-He appeared in 121 matches in La Liga over nine seasons (eight goals scored), representing Real Sociedad and Villarreal.
-In 2014 he started working as a manager, with a four-year spell with Real Sociedad B followed by a short stint with the club's senior team in spring 2018, a role he was asked to take on again in the winter of the same year.
+He made 121 appearances in La Liga over nine seasons, scoring eight goals while representing Real Sociedad and Villarreal.
+In 2014, he started working as a manager, with a four-year spell with Real Sociedad B. He briefly coached the club's senior team in spring 2018, and returned to take full charge in the winter of the same year.

 Playing career

 Born in Orio, Gipuzkoa, Basque Country, Imanol was a Real Sociedad youth graduate.
-He made his senior debut with the reserves, spending two full seasons in Segunda División B.
+He made his senior debut with the reserves, spending two full seasons in the Segunda División B.

 On 29 September 1990, Imanol made his first-team – and La Liga – debut, playing the full 90 minutes in a 2–1 away loss against Real Oviedo.
-He was definitely promoted to the main squad in summer 1991, featuring regularly the following campaigns.
+He was promoted to the main squad in the summer of 1991, featuring regularly during the following campaigns.

-Imanol scored his first professional goal on 20 September 1992, netting his side's first in a 2–1 away win over Albacete Balompié.
+Imanol scored his first professional goal on 20 September 1992, tying an eventual 2–1 away win over Albacete.
 He was used rarely in the final years of his stint at the Anoeta Stadium as he dealt with several injury problems, leaving the club in 1998 after playing only four matches during the season.

-In the 1998 off-season, Imanol joined Villarreal CF also of the top division, appearing sparingly in his first year and suffering relegation.
-After returning to the top flight in 2000 he was released, and moved to Segunda División's Real Jaén.
+In the 1998 off-season, Imanol joined Villarreal also of the top division, appearing sparingly in his first year and suffering relegation.
+After returning to the top flight in 2000, he was released, and moved to Segunda División's Real Jaén.

-Imanol then resumed his career in the third tier, representing FC Cartagena and Burgos CF. He retired with the latter side in 2003, aged 32.
+Imanol then resumed his career in the third tier, representing Cartagena and Burgos.
+He retired with the latter side in 2003, aged 32.